jenfly/python-cheatsheets/WORKFLOW.md

 * Test code in the IPython shell.
 Two options:
   1. Run the whole script in IPython using `%run foo.py`, or
-  2. Copy code snippets from editor and use `%paste` or `%cpaste` to paste and run indented code snippets IPython
+  2. Copy code snippets from editor and use `%paste` or `%cpaste` to paste and run indented code snippets in IPython
 * Use Git to commit changes to source code and other project files on at least a daily basis
 * For nice README files, save as .md (Markdown Here format).
 Use